vinodchintapenta/cloud-solution-architect-guide/cloud-solution-architect-guide/20-whiteboarding-guide.md

 ## 🟢 Plain English Summary — Read This First

 ### What is this document about?
-The Swiss Re final round will include a whiteboarding session where you design a system on a whiteboard while the interviewer watches.
+Cloud solution architect interviews include a whiteboarding session where you design a system on a whiteboard while the interviewer watches.
 This document tells you exactly what to do, what to say, what to draw, and how to handle tough questions.

 The most important thing: **never start drawing immediately**.
 Always spend 3-5 minutes asking clarifying questions first.
 This is what separates architects from developers.